sergzak022/movie_search/README.md

 Requires `npm`

-To use run `npm install --production` and then open index.html file.
+To use run `npm install --production` and then open index.html file in your file explorer (not in the browser using file server).